progressivepull/GIT-Deep-Dives/LESSONS/pull_request.md

 # 🔁 GitHub Pull Request from a Fork

+## Getting the Code form the Organization's Production Code Repository

-Centralized management: Repositories for all projects are owned by the organization, not by individual members.
-This is ideal for managing projects for a company or a large open-source group.
+You can clone the fork directly from the organization's production code repository.
+All project repositories are owned and maintained by the organization rather than individual contributors.
+This structure is especially effective for managing company-wide initiatives or coordinating large open-source efforts.

 ![enterprise.jpg](./../IMAGES_STEPS/Pull_Request/enterprise.jpg)